 It’s easy to get around from Copenhagen by bus too.
 There are daily departures to multiple destinations from Copenhagen Ingerslevsgade Bus Station next to Copenhagen Central Station.

 Also trains are frequent and Copenhagen is even connected with Sweden and Germany by train.
-There is no problem to find trains from Copenhagen Central Station
+There is no problem finding trains from Copenhagen Central Station

 Best day trips from Copenhagen